 The Colorado Open Records Act statute gives citizens broad access to government records.
 As a municipality in Colorado, the Town of Castle Rock is subject to CORA laws.
 Specific exceptions set forth in this act do exist.
 For that reason, the law authorizes and requires that some types of records remain confidential or privileged and may be withheld or redacted.

 Public records that are available for request or inspection under the Colorado Open Records Act must be requested by the completion of the Town public record request form.
 The law is applicable to providing public records or documents already in existence.
 The Town is not obligated to create a new record in response to a records request nor obligated to answer questions.
 The Town is not subject to the Freedom of Information Act, (FOIA) as this applies to federal government records.

-The Town of Castle Rock Open Records Request Policy addresses additional questions you may have related to the process.
+The Town of Castle Rock Open Records Request Policy (PDF) addresses additional questions you may have related to the process.

 Town Clerk is the official custodian of Town records

 As the official custodian, the Town Clerk is responsible for maintaining all historical, administrative, operational and legal documents for the Town.
 As the records custodian, the intent is the protection of the integrity of the record and to hold the record in trust for all citizens with full disclosure and transparency.
 Additionally, the custodian has an obligation to provide prompt and equitable service to those requesting access to public records.